What is not a complaint

 - A complaint about a decision of full council, cabinet or other decision-making committee which can only be challenged via a judicial review.
 Find out about judicial reviews.

-- Complaints which may lead to an insurance claim - please contact our insurance team.
+- Find out how to make a complaint that may lead to an insurance claim - please contact our insurance team.

 - Contractual disputes that have not exhausted the dispute resolution outlined in the contract - please email procurement@lichfielddc.gov.uk.